 A recent survey conducted by Desk.com found that millennials try to avoid calling customer service as much as possible.
 34% would rather have their teeth cleaned, 32% would rather go shopping on Christmas Eve and 25% would rather go to the DMV.

 The way in which millennials have influenced customer service can be seen in the many full-fledged digital channels that have developed in recent years.
 Social Media, online help desks and E-Mail are just a few of the ways customer service has expanded.

-With constant connectivity highlighting a millennial’s average day, the need for change in customer service standards has become top priority among industry leaders and followers, in order to serve customers when they want, where they want and how they want.
-The instant response and solution delivered by online communication has left dial-in support as an afterthought for most, demoted to a necessity for those with too technical an issue to resolve via message.
+With constant connectivity highlighting a millennial’s average day, the need for change in customer service standards has become a top priority among industry leaders and followers, in order to serve customers when they want, where they want and how they want.
+The instant response and solution delivered by online communication have left dial-in support as an afterthought for most, demoted to a necessity for those with too technical an issue to resolve via message.

 An interesting stat: Social Media has become the preferred form of communication among millennials, with 4 of 5 millennials claiming they use Social Media for customer service needs before considering any other channel.

 This shift reflects the rising demand for ‘social fast’ – social customer service which provides the public with an opportunity to engage a brand and benefit from past or ongoing discussions.

 One of the most important factors in a customer service team for millennials is saving time.
 According to a recent Salesforce study, 71% of online shoppers claim that the most important thing a brand can do is value a customer’s time, with 52% of respondents indicating they would abandon an online purchase if they cannot find an answer quickly enough.

 Millennials expect answers fast, which is why they love Social Media.
 Nearly 25% of millennials expect to get an answer within 10 minutes of reaching out for customer service through a company’s Social Media platform.